Child and teen therapy

-They can feel strong and successful.
+They can feel strong, successful, and accepted.

 Children often don't know how to verbally tell us what's wrong.
 So they act out, withdraw, do poorly in school, or behave differently than they used to.

-In the safety of the therapy session, your child will use tools like miniatures, art, sand tray, poetry, and board games to share and release anger, grief, fear, anxiety, sadness, and trauma.
+In the safety of the therapy session, your child will use tools like miniatures, art, sand tray, poetry, and board games to share and release anger, fear, anxiety, sadness, and trauma.

 As a former teacher and special education teacher, I know coolness and comfort count.
 Building trust and relationships is the first step, so initially, depending on their age, I might meet with you and your child together, or with them alone.
 Later, as you've gotten to know me and your t/ween feels comfortable without you, I'll meet alone with them.
 And I'll give you updates and sometimes family homework if that's something that fits for your family style.
 Your connection will grow as you and your kid communicate better, get along better, achieve family goals, and have fun together.